 China starts wind power, photovoltaic projects in deserts

+Photo of the Nanfeng wind power field in Hami, northwest China's Xinjiang Uygur Autonomous Region. /Xinhua

-China has begun a series of large wind power and photovoltaic projects in its desert areas since mid-October, the country's top economic planner said Saturday.
+China has begun a series of large wind power and photovoltaic projects in its desert areas in mid-October, the country's top economic planner said Saturday.

 According to the National Development and Reform Commission, these projects are situated in north China's Inner Mongolia and northwest China's Gansu, Qinghai and Ningxia, with an installed capacity of nearly 30 million kilowatts.